MayitoPR3/holbertonschool-cyber_security/network_security/0x01_passive_reconnaissance/holbertonschool_report.md

 This report provides an analysis of the `holbertonschool.com` domain based on information gathered using Shodan.
 The objective is to collect all IP ranges associated with the domain and identify the technologies and frameworks used across its subdomains.

-## IP Addresses ranges within holbertonschool.com domaine
+## IP Addresses ranges within holbertonschool.com domain

 Identifying the complete set of IP ranges for a domain involves mapping its DNS records and associated services.
 Using Shodan’s capabilities to query hostnames and network data, the following observations were made: